-This area of degradation is the real opportunity for true predictive asset health monitoring.
-While most of the signals needed to detect this state are available within tradition process control systems used to operate the asset, it is not possible to implement predictive health monitoring with these traditional logic-based systems.
+This area of degradation is a real opportunity for true predictive asset health monitoring.
+While most of the signals needed to detect this state are available within traditional process control systems used to operate the asset, it is not possible to implement predictive health monitoring with these traditional logic-based systems.

 Building Cognitive Asset Health Management Systems